codatio/codat-docs/docs/lending/guides/loan-qualification/process-loan.md

 🙏🏽 This step is normally performed by the borrower.

-Once you receive the the application id, complete the application form using the `/applications/{applicationId}/form` endpoint.
+Once you receive the application id, complete the application form using the `/applications/{applicationId}/form` endpoint.
 In our demo, we request the applicant's full name, company name, and the loan amount, length, and purpose.
-If the details provided are valid, they are stored against the application `id` with an acknowledgement of their receipt.
+If the details provided are valid, they are stored against the application `id` with an acknowledgment of their receipt.

 ```json title="Example application form"
   {